 BETTER VISION with new lens coatings – for more comfort and greater durability

-BETTER VISION interviews the Product Manager for DuraVision® Platinum, the most robust ZEISS spectacle lens coating ever.
+BETTER VISION interviews the Product Manager for DuraVision® Platinum, the most robust ZEISS lens coating ever.